How do I write a great character or support letter?

 You write a letter of support to a sentencing judge using the following steps:

-• Be Truthful.
+- Be Truthful.
 Be concise, truthful, and not melodramatic.
-Just tell the judge the facts and information they need to know about the defendant, nothing more.
+Simply provide the judge with the necessary facts and information they need to know about the defendant, without elaborating further.

-• Be Positive.
+- Be Positive.
 Focus on the positive.
-It helps to talk about how the defendant will utilize the lessons from the case to make themselves a better future.
+It helps to discuss how the defendant will apply the lessons from the case to create a better future.

-• Do Not Suggest Penalties for the Crime.
+- Do Not Suggest Penalties for the Crime.
 Do not suggest a specific sentence.
-It might be okay to ask the judge not to impose jail or prison time, so long as the request is realistic.
+It may be acceptable to ask the judge not to impose jail or prison time, provided the request is realistic.

 What to include in a letter to the judge before sentencing?

-• The letter should not exceed one page if possible.
+- The letter should be one page or less, if possible.

 How do I write a letter requesting leniency in sentencing?

 A letter requesting leniency is most effective if it is well-written, typed, and includes the author’s contact information.
-The letter should be heartfelt but factual and not dramatic.
-Letters that relate how the defendant takes responsibility and is remorseful are most effective.
-The letters that seek to blame others or the victim (if there is one) tend to be the least effective or even backfire.
+The letter should be heartfelt yet factual, avoiding drama.
+Letters that demonstrate the defendant’s willingness to take responsibility and express remorse are most effective.
+Letters that seek to blame others or the victim (if one exists) tend to be the least effective and can even backfire.

 How do you write a character reference for sentencing?

 Anyone can write a character letter for sentencing; however, the defendant must ensure that all letters are submitted only to the defense lawyer, not the probation department or judge.
-A skilled defense attorney will know if a letter needs to be changed or if they should not submit it to the judge.
+A skilled defense attorney will know if a letter needs to be changed or if it should not be submitted to the judge.
 Despite the best intentions, many who write letters draft a letter that hurts more than it helps.

 How do you write a good court letter?

-It is best to take your time and write the letter as professionally as possible.
+It is best to take your time and write the letter.
 If you have someone who can proofread the letter, having one or two people check it for spelling, grammar, and structure is best.
 If possible, type the letter on 8 1/2 x 11-inch paper.

 How do you start a letter to a judge?